-The All School Board Treasurer is responsible for the financial activities of the Wallingford Preschool.
-The Treasurer works closely with the Treasurer Assistant of Record, Class Assistant Treasurers and Class Fundraisers to make certain our financial viability and ensure accountability.
+The Treasurer is responsible for the financial activities of the Wallingford Preschool.
+The Treasurer works closely with the Assistant Treasurer, Class Assistant Treasurers and Class Fundraisers to ensure our financial viability and ensure accountability.
 It is recommended the Treasurer dedicate a set number of hours each week to spend on job duties.
 This job requires no emergency sub working days in the classroom.
 Responsibilities include:

-- Well versed in the school's standing rules, bylaws, policies and Risk Management Manual - Maintain all Preschool financial accounts - Pay Teachers' salaries, Preschool bills and processes all requests for reimbursement - Recruit at least two other All-School Board members to be co-signers on checks - Work closely with Treasurer Assistant of Record for all reporting, budgeting, tax and financial management issues - Review deposits made by Class Assistant Treasurers and Class Fundraisers - Manage all scholarship requests in confidential fashion - Work with All School Board to manage the current budget and to develop the budget for the next school year - Provide monthly reports to AllSchool Board.
-Includes budget update, review of monthly financial statements, scholarship requests and any other items of a financial nature. - Provide monthly budget update to Class Assistant Treasurers. - Attend one or two Treasurer Workshops
+- Being well versed in the school's standing rules, bylaws, policies and Risk Management Manual - Maintaining all Preschool financial accounts - Paying Teachers' salaries and Preschool bills, and processing all requests for reimbursement - Recruiting at least one other ASB member to be co-signers on checks, who is voted in at ASB meeting - Working closely with Assistant Treasurer for all reporting, budgeting, tax and financial management issues - Reviewing deposits made by Class Assistant Treasurer and Class Fundraisers

+- Managing all scholarship requests in confidential fashion - Working with ASB to manage the current budget and to develop the budget for the next school year - Providing monthly reports to ASB that include budget updates, review of monthly financial statements, scholarship requests and any other items of a financial nature - Providing monthly budget updates to Class Assistant Treasurers - Attending one or two Treasurer Workshops